 - Reasonable needs of the spouses

-- Ability of one spouse to pay alimony
+- The ability of one spouse to pay alimony

 - Any potential marital misconduct

-A decision typically comes down to each spouse’s financial situation and whether or not they are in a position to support themselves independently.
-If the earning power of one spouse is significantly higher than the other, chances are better alimony will be awarded.
+The decision typically depends on each spouse’s financial situation and whether or not they are in a position to support themselves independently.
+If one spouse’s earning power is significantly higher than the other, the court will consider this.

-Why is Hiring a Charlotte Divorce Attorney Beneficial?
+The Benefits of Hiring a Charlotte Divorce Attorney

 You can choose to represent yourself in court, but it is typically not an advantageous decision, especially if disputes regarding important issues fester during the divorce.
-A divorce attorney can offer:
+Our lawyers offer the following:

 - Objective advice not driven by emotion

-- Help clients avoid common mistakes often made during divorces
+- Protection from common mistakes often made during divorce

-Spouses without representation tend not to receive the best outcome.
 If your spouse has a divorce lawyer, you do not want to face your case without legal representation.
+Our client testimonials demonstrate how dedicated we are to helping our clients.